damienbod/angular-auth-oidc-client/README.md

 })
 ```

 Set the AuthConfiguration properties to match the server configuration.
-At present only the 'id_token token' or the 'id_token' flows are supported.
+At present only the 'code' with PKCE, 'id_token token' or the 'id_token' flows are supported.

 ```typescript
 export class AppModule {